• Menu About Connective

 • Two person giving high five

 Your website isn’t art.
 It’s a business tool that either drives revenue or wastes opportunity.
-After evaluating hundreds of designs since 2010, we’ve found the difference isn’t aesthetics—it’s strategic decision-making.
+After evaluating hundreds of designs over the past 15 years, we’ve found the difference between sites that perform and sites that don’t comes down to one thing: whether design decisions were made from customer research or from taste.

-This guide provides the insider framework to tell if your design is based on verifiable customer research or costly guesswork.
+This guide gives you the insider framework to tell the difference.
 You’ll learn to ask the right questions, spot template work, and evaluate whether your designer made decisions that drive business outcomes.

 Design decisions vs. design preferences

-Design preferences: “I don’t like blue.”
+Design preferences sound like: “I don’t like blue.”
 “This font feels too corporate.”
 “Can we make the logo bigger?”

-Design decisions: “Does this homepage hierarchy match what customer interviews revealed prospects care about most?”
+Design decisions sound like: “Does this homepage hierarchy match what customer interviews revealed prospects care about most?”
 “Is this navigation structure based on how users actually think, or how we’re organized internally?”
 “Were these trust signals positioned based on journey mapping or gut feel?”

 Design choices decide revenue because they shape: